I. Introduction

 II.
 Terms and Key Ideas

-Unfortunately, the common terminology and vernacular used to describe these various policies is generally unhelpful because it tends to obscure or conflate critical and meaningful distinctions between policy types and forms.
+Unfortunately, the terminology and common vernacular used to describe these various policies is generally unhelpful because it tends to obscure or conflate critical and meaningful distinctions between policy types and forms.
 Nowhere is this more often the case than with the concept of “race-consciousness.”

 1) Race-Conscious Policies